Engid/superfun/first-impressions.md

 After graduating, I stumbled into a job where I needed to learn how to organize things in spreadsheets, and automate some of the process.
-Google Apps (docs, sheets, etc) has a neat feature that lets you write scripts using JavaScript, so I started teaching myself a *real* programming language (if you can call it that).
-I quickly realized how idiotic I was to not have used loops in my previous programming efforts.
+Google Apps (docs, sheets, etc) has a neat feature that lets you write [scripts](https://developers.google.com/apps-script/) using JavaScript, so I started teaching myself a *real* programming language (if you can call it that).
+I quickly realized how idiotic I was to not have used loops in my previous programming efforts (among other things)!

 Another huge advancement was the power of being able to *write* instructions.
 In MaxMSP and PureData, you 'write code' by clicking and dragging 'wires' that connect object blocks.
 This is *INCREDIBLY* tedious for a large program (see above) so I